General School Booking FAQs

 How do I pay for the school programmes/workshops offered by the museum?

 The museum will send your school an invoice upon completion of the programme you have signed up for.
-Payment can only be made through e-invoicing and cheques.
+Payment can only be made through e-invoicing (online payment) and cheques.

 Cheques should be made payable to "National Heritage Board".